floodnet-nyc/flood-sensor/README.md

-This repository is updated for TTN v3 download this library and also remove the old lmic library from arduino libraries and download the latest library from [here](https://github.com/mcci-catena/arduino-lmic)
-# FloodSense Sensor Technical Documentation
+# FloodSense Sensor Library
-[This repository](https://github.com/floodsense/floodsense_sensor) contains the source code for the Floodsense sensor which uses ultrasonic sensor technology to detect floods and send the data over LoRa using LoRaWAN protocol.
-[Here](https://github.com/floodsense/sensor_experiments) is the experiments repo containing technical documentation, analysis and additional support related to this library.
+[This](https://github.com/floodsense/floodsense_sensor) repository contains the source code for the FloodSense sensor which captures real-time street-level flood information and sends the flood data over LoRa using LoRaWAN protocol.
+[Here](https://github.com/floodsense/sensor_experiments) is a link to the sensor experiments repo containing experimental results, analysis and additional source code and support related to this library.

 **Table of Contents:**